Sponge-Bas/autothread/README.md

 More info can be found in the [non-blocking README](https://github.com/Basdbruijne/autothread/blob/main/docs/README_non_blocking.md).

 ## Blocking
-The blocking decorators of autothread change the function slightly, but give you more control over when the function is executed:
+The blocking decorators of autothread change the function slightly but give you more control over when the function is executed:

 ```python